am-shashank/CodePathToDoApp/README.md

 ## Notes

 The SQLite database table used to store the todo items is very simple for demo purpose.
 It doesn't use any primary key.
-Deletion of items is based on the item text.
+Deletion of items is based on the item text which means that duplicate items in todo list could be deleted.
+This could be worked around by using an id in the database.

 ## License